szymon6927/szymonmiks.pl/blog/content/post/04-dependency-injection-with-python/index.md

 ### There are far too many dependencies.

 The main problem is the greed of our components.
-So with an easy way to inject dependencies we are injecting "almost everything" to our component.
+So with an easy way to inject dependencies we are injecting "almost everything" into our component.
 What do you think, is this component doing only one thing?
-I will tell you - if it needs to be aware of such many dependencies then it's definitely not doing one thing, this is against SRP.
+I will tell you - if it needs to be aware of so many dependencies then it's definitely not doing one thing, this is against SRP.
-That's another indicator of bad design but we don't see it at first look because we are happy with the ease of use of our **DIC**.
+That's another indicator of bad design but we don't see it at first glance because we are happy with the ease of use of our **DIC**.

 **Greedy components should be refactored!**